+NOTE When a new authorized representative is from the same organization an updated DE-112 only needs the new representative's signature.
 To choose an authorized representative, the customer and representative must provide:

-- An Authorized Representative Form (DE-112); - The Authorized Representative section of the Application for Benefits (FAA-0001A); - The Authorized Representative section of the Application for AHCCCS Medical Assistance and Medicare Savings Programs (DE-103); or - A legal document giving the representative the authority to represent the customer.
-Acceptable documents include: - A Financial or General Power of Attorney; - Letters of Acceptance of legal guardianship or conservatorship; or - Court orders. - NOTE A Petition for guardianship or conservatorship is not acceptable.
+• An Authorized Representative Form (DE-112);

+• The Authorized Representative section of the Application for Benefits (FAA-0001A);

+• The Authorized Representative section of the Application for AHCCCS Medical Assistance and Medicare Savings Programs (DE-103); or

+• A legal document giving the representative the authority to represent the customer.
+Acceptable documents include:

+• A Financial or General Power of Attorney;

+${\odot}$ Letters of Acceptance of legal guardianship or conservatorship (a petition is not acceptable); or

+• Court orders.

+NOTE An Authorized Representative form is also needed for the person to agree to confidentiality of information provided when:

+$\circ$ a legal document gives the person authority to the represent the customer; or

+$\circ~$ a representing organization selects a different person to act on the customer's behalf.